LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 He also gave the first mathematical description of the Mercator map, which Mercator himself did not explain fully.
 This made it easier for others to make their own Mercator maps.

 In 1614, John Napier introduced logarithms.
 This is the inverse of the exponential operation.
-In modern terms, a logarithm $y$ of $x$ to base $b$ is written as:
+In modern terms, the logarithm $y$ of $x$ to base $b$ is written as:

 $$ y = log_b x  \quad ; \quad b^y = x $$